mcsrainbow/mcsrainbow.github.io/en/2021/11/why-use-a-multi-cloud-strategy/index.md

 ## Architecture

-After investigated many multi-cloud platforms from different companies, then I found the following diagram of **Fully Functional Multi-Cloud Management Platform Architecture** from [[OpsAny]^(Make Ops Perfect)](https://www.opsany.com).
+After investigating many multi-cloud platforms from different companies, then I found the following diagram of **Fully Functional Multi-Cloud Management Platform Architecture** from [[OpsAny]^(Make Ops Perfect)](https://www.opsany.com).

 It shows the various service modules which need to be considered in a multi-cloud architecture, and it is easy to see that there are many difficulties and challenges in building a multi-cloud management platform.